Total Shoulder Arthroplasty: Glenoid Component

 - A study of micromovement of pegged and keeled glenoid components compared using radiostereometric analysis.

 - Three-dimensional analysis of glenoid replacement prostheses: a comparison of keeled and pegged anchorage systems.

-- Stability of Cemented in-Line Pegged Glenoid Compared with Keeled Glenoid Components in Total Shoulder Arthroplasty
+- Stability of Cemented in-Line Pegged Glenoid Compared with Keeled Glenoid Components in TSA

 - glenoid version: